ChristopherCochet/sparkify-customer-churn-prediction/index.md

-# Sparkify - Predicting customer churn for a music streaming Service
+# Sparkify - Predicting customer churn for a popular music streaming service

 **Project description:** In this project we predict customer churn on a large user behavior dataset using Spark and Databricks.
 Two datasets are provided: